BetterRules/openfisca-aotearoa/README.md

 ## Writing the Legislation

-Aotearoa New Zealand's legislation as code utilising Open Fisca.
+Aotearoa New Zealand’s legislation as code project, utilising OpenFisca.

-Early development phase.
+Source code hosted on [github.com](https://github.com/ServiceInnovationLab/openfisca-aotearoa/)

 Please also read [the wiki](https://github.com/ServiceInnovationLab/openfisca-aotearoa/wiki) as a way of introduction.

-The files that are outside from the `openfisca_aotearoa` folder are used to set up the development environment.

 ## Install Instructions for Users and Contributors